SmritiGrg/FYP-FoodiesArchive/database/README.md

         - **Mandatory:** name, location, price, restaurant, image, and rating.
         - **Optional:**  description
     - **Relationship:**
-        - Many food belongs to one restaurant.
+        - Food &harr; Restaurant: Many food belongs to one restaurant.
-        - A food is categoeized under many food category.
+        - Food &harr; Food Category: A food is categoeized under many food category.
-        - A food can have many likes.
+        - Food &harr; Like: A food can have many likes.
-        - A food can have many reviews.
+        - Food &harr; Review: A food can have many reviews.
-        - A food can be bookmarked.
+        - Food &harr; Bookmark: A food can be bookmarked.
-        - A food can be liked by many users.
+        - Food &harr; User: A food can be liked by many users.
-        - A food can be review by many users.
+        - Food &harr; User: A food can be review by many users.
 6. ### Location
     - **Properties:**
         - A location has address, city, and province.